 Note:

-in the code above with your GitHub username.
+• Replace yourusername in the code above with your GitHub username.

-with the name of the remote repository you want to connect to. - The command above implies that git should add the specified URL to the local project as a remote reference with which the local
+• The command above implies that git should add the specified URL to the local project as a remote reference with which the local .git directory can interact.

-option in the command above is the default name (a short name) Git gives to the server hosting your remote repository.
+• The origin option in the command above is the default name (a short name) Git gives to the server hosting your remote repository.

-That is, instead of the server's URL, Git uses the short nameorigin
+That is, instead of the server's URL, Git uses the short name origin.

-. - It is not compulsory to stick with the server’s default name.
-If you prefer another name rather than
+• It is not compulsory to stick with the server’s default name.
+If you prefer another name rather than origin, simply substitute the origin name in the git remote add command above with any name you prefer.

-) is nothing special!
+• Always remember that a server’s short name (for example, origin) is nothing special!
 It only exists — locally — to help you easily reference the server’s URL.
-So feel to change it to a short name you can easily reference. - To rename any existing remote URL, use the
+So feel to change it to a short name you can easily reference.

 git remote rename theCurrentURLName yourNewURLName